"The Road From Coorain"

 by Stephen Coonts

-The president's helicopter is shot down, the Capitol is attacked, and South American narcoterrorists bring the war on drugs to the U.S. Like most of Coonts' novels, this is a bit of a stretch in terms of storyline but it's a quick afternoon read. |
+The president's helicopter is shot down, the Capitol is attacked, and South American narcoterrorists bring the war on drugs to the streets of the United States.
+Like most of Coonts' thrillers, this is a bit of a stretch in terms of a believable storyline but it's a quick afternoon summer read. |

 |